2021 Legislative Agenda

 Build Robust Support for Infant and Early Childhood Mental Health

 - Preserve current state investment in infant and early childhood mental health consultation (IECMH-C).
 BIPOC children, especially Black boys, dual language learners, and children with disabilities experience disproportionately high levels of suspension and expulsion from early learning programs.
 Young children who live in families dealing with parental loss, substance abuse, mental illness, or exposure to trauma are at heightened risk of developing infant/early childhood mental health disorders.
 Research shows IECMH-C improves children’s social-emotional wellbeing and reduces the likelihood of expulsion.
 The IECMH-C situated at Child Care Aware is funded at $773,000/year.
-Maintaining this investment is critical to supporting equity in early learning outcomes.
+This investment is critical to equity in early learning outcomes.

 Continue ‘Help Me Grow Pierce County’ Prevention Pilot